Skip to main content

 Once your client lifecycle is controlled, the next leak is money and evidence.
 Map how an invoice becomes cleared cash and linked records so compliance becomes a repeatable control system, not last-minute admin.

 Make the first branch in your map the client's country, tax status, and billing method.
 Before sending any invoice, run the same four checkpoints in order: confirm client tax status and save proof, verify required invoice fields for that jurisdiction, select the correct clause from your approved language library, then complete one pre-send review against the client record.
-For country-specific fields or clause language, place this directly in the map: "Add current rule after verification."
+For country-specific fields or clause language, mark the field as pending verification until the approved rule or clause is confirmed.

 If a client requires e-invoicing, route it separately.
 True e-invoicing uses structured, machine-readable data, not just a PDF over email.
 Your map should show when format or transmission changes are required.